 Summer Rising

-- Let it sit for 6-8 hrs.
+- Let it sit for 6-8 hours.

-- Shape and rise a second time for 1-2 hrs.
+- Shape and rise a second time for 1-2 hours.

-Shaping Sourdough Sandwich Bread
+Shaping Multigrain Sourdough Bread

-- After your first rise, its time to shape!
+- After your first rise, it's time to shape!
 Dump your dough onto a floured surface and divide into two.

 - Press each piece of dough roughly into a 6x8inch rectangle.